teralove/vshm-lakan-guide/README.md

 **New - Only tested this once and it seemed fine...
-There's probably bugs somewhere, can't be sure until more tests are completed**
+There's probably bugs somewhere.**

 **The Normal Mode version can be found here: [https://github.com/teralove/vsnm-lakan-guide](https://github.com/teralove/vsnm-lakan-guide)**